To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

-Yeti’s Boomer dog bowl is a top-of-the-line dog bowl that works with both food and water.
+Yeti’s Boomer dog bowl is a top-of-the-line dog bowl that works with food and water.
 The Yeti dog bowl is double-walled and non-insulated, with a seamless design.
 Made from stainless steel, it is puncture, rust, and dent-resistant.
-Yeti’s dog bowl comes in a 4 or 8-cup size.
+Yeti’s dog bowl comes in a 4 or 8-cup size and 19-color options.
 The bowl is designed not to tip over and has a Bearfoot non-slip ring on the bottom.
-With an excellent selection of colors, the Yeti Boomer dog bowl is a long-lasting, well-performing investment.
+The Yeti Boomer dog bowl might be pricier than some options, but it is a long-lasting, well-performing investment.

 Pricing